Many or all companies we feature compensate us. Compensation and editorial

 What Is a Student Loan Grace Period?

-A student loan grace period is a set period after graduation in which borrowers aren’t responsible for making payments on their student loan debt
+A student loan grace period is a set timeframe, typically six months, after a student graduates, leaves school, or drops below the lender’s minimum enrollment requirement, during which borrowers aren’t responsible for making student loan payments.

 Why do student loans have a grace period?